JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

 You can fill the required settings for the connection manually, but if your project contains data source settings in the *application.properties* or *application.yaml* file, JPA Buddy can get them and paste into corresponding fields automatically.
 Click on the "Detect Connections" button in the JPA Structure tab and the window will appear with filled fields.

-As the IntelliJ IDEA Ultimate provides a large number of options for data sources configurations, there is no needs to create other connections to make JPA Buddy works.
+As the IntelliJ IDEA Ultimate provides numerous options for data sources configurations, there is no need to create other connections to make JPA Buddy work.
 You can learn more about it on the corresponding <a href="https://www.jetbrains.com/help/idea/data-sources-and-drivers-dialog.html" target="_blank">JetBrains documentation page</a>.

 ![ij-ultimate-data-sources](img/ij-ultimate-data-sources.jpeg)

-For the IntelliJ IDEA Community edition, JPA Buddy offers a similar mechanism.
+JPA Buddy provides a similar mechanism for the IntelliJ IDEA Community edition.

 ![ij-community-db-connection](img/ij-community-db-connection.jpeg)

 ## Non-Default Schema Connection

 Some RDBMSs that JPA Buddy supports provide the possibility to create non-default schemas, but not all of them work well with JDBC.
-That’s why you can face with some known issues during diff generations, or reverse engineering.
+That's why you may encounter some known issues when generating diffs or reverse engineering.
 For now, these issues can only be solved with some workaround.
 Below are examples of connecting to non-default schemas for all databases supported by JPA Buddy.

 <div class="note">
 We show two screenshots for all the examples below: the first from the IntelliJ IDEA Community Edition, the second from the IntelliJ IDEA Ultimate Edition.